100 Worst Foods for Cold and Flu

 It's no secret that candy is filled with sugar, which is one of the top things you want to avoid for better health, especially when you are sick.
 Jeanette Kimszal, RDN, NCL, counts sweet stuff as the number one food category she advises clients to avoid when they are sick.
 "Sugar causes inflammation and this has been shown to decrease immunity by weakening white blood cells.
 These cells are responsible for fighting infection," she explains.
 Pass on the candy to make sure your disease-fighting cells are working at full capacity.

-Milk is another food we called out in 15 Foods That Can Make You Congested.
+Milk is another food to stay away from when you're feeling under the weather.
 Dairy can temporarily thicken mucus, which will cause harmful allergens to stay in your system longer.
 Whole milk, in particular, has also been shown to stimulate the production of mucus, which is the opposite of what you want when you are sick.

 Do not turn to ice cream to soothe your sore throat; it may just keep you sick longer.
 Most ice cream is made with full-fat dairy, meaning it is high in inflammation-triggering saturated fat.
 Additionally, the sweet stuff has plenty of sugar, another ingredient that has been known to increase inflammation.
 Think of this as a double don't when you're trying to keep your immune system functioning at full capacity.

 You might want to hold off on this healthy breakfast staple when you're fighting off a cold.
 Maria Zamarripa, MS, RD, CLT, reiterates that avoiding dairy might be the best move while you're sick.
 "Dairy products may worsen or thicken the phlegm production in certain individuals.
 Phlegm is the mucus that lines our tissues and acts as a protective barrier.
 However, during a sickness, our body's mucous production goes into overdrive," Zamarripa explains.